yutsuc/reactnd-project-would-you-rather/README.md

     │   ├── App.js # Routes different paths to different components
     │   ├── Dashboard.js # Displays a list of Questions separated by answered and unanswered │   ├── Leaderboard.js # Displays a list of User Summary
-    │   ├── Nav.js # Navigaton component that links to different components
-    │   ├── NewQuestion.js # Component for creating a new question
+    │   ├── Login.js # User gets redirected to this page if they are not logged in │   ├── Nav.js # Navigaton component that links to different components │   ├── NewQuestion.js # Component for creating a new question
     │   ├── Question.js # Displays question preview and a button to vote